assemblerflow/flowcraft/docs/create_process.rst

 Process attributes
 ------------------

-This section describes the main attributes of the ``Process`` class: what they do and how do they impact the pipeline generation.
+This section describes the main attributes of the :mod:`~assemblerflow.generator.Process` class: what they do and how do they impact the pipeline generation.

 Accepted process types